 Other Forms of Cocaine

 Dealers not only cut cocaine to better “hook” customers or to make more money from a certain volume of product, but they also alter its form in other ways.
 For example, some dealers may sell “freebase cocaine.”
 Freebasing increases the potency of cocaine by altering its structure.
 Users cannot heat or smoke cocaine in its normal form.
-However, once it is freebased, then it can be smoked, which allows for a more potent delivery system.
+However, once it is freebased, users can smoke it, which allows for a more potent delivery system.

 Originally, ether was used in the process.
 This allowed users to heat the freebase and inhale the vapors.
 However, because ether is a highly flammable liquid, this often resulted in accidents.
 Additionally, the ether could often cause burns in peoples’ nasal passages.